-Another thing you mention in the book is that, after the first trip to South America, you started to "feel sympathy, perhaps even affection" towards these guys.
+Another thing you mention in the book is that, after the first trip to South America, you started to "feel sympathy, perhaps even affection" toward these guys.

 Let's talk about the witness protection program.
-When did you start to realise that it wasn't working?
+When did you start to realize that it wasn't working?

 Not long after we were put under protection.
 My bank account was frozen and overnight I found myself broke.
-I had to make ends meet with just 500 Euros [£372} – 500 Euros for the whole family.
+I had to make ends meet with just 500 euros [$570]—500 euros for the whole family.
 We had to pay bills and buy new clothes, because we were left with nothing.
 It took four days just to get the forms to apply for the money we needed to buy clothes.